Area Guide - Buying Properties in Rotherhithe

 Transport

-There are good transport links: on the Jubilee line it is one stop to Canary Wharf or 10 minutes to Westminster and on the London Overground it is 10 minutes to Shoreditch High Street.
+Rotherhithe has good transport links.
+On the Jubilee line from Canada Water Station, it is one stop to Canary Wharf and 10 minutes to Westminster.
+From all overground stations, it is 10 minutes to Shoreditch High Street.

 Do you live in South Bank and need a free property valuation?